tzeikob/javascript-patterns/behavioral/observer/readme.md

     const eventListeners = this.listeners[event];

     if (eventListeners) {
-      // Trigger the listeners for the given event eventListeners.forEach((listener) => {
+      eventListeners.forEach((listener) => {
         // Set the observable as the `this` in listener's code listener.call(this, ...args);